AkiGitub/hello/README.md

 |     1     |    davai     |     goaly     |   23   |   male    | 45456  |
 |    23     |     mina     |     jefri     |   34   |  female   | 345345 |
 +-----------+--------------+---------------+--------+-----------+--------+
-```

 Press Enter to continue...

-for updating press 3:
 ```

+For updating press 3:
+```
 Selcet from list is based on the condiotion(ex: PateintID=1) Enter Condition:
 ```

-user can enter condition like PatAge>20
+user can enter condition like `PatAge>20`

 ```
 Enter Condition: PatAge>20